Cell Phone Usage Prohibited for Teen Drivers in AZ

 If you are the victim of a vehicle crash caused by a teen using a cell phone, you need a lawyer to help ensure you are fully represented.
 The sooner you hire a lawyer, the better.
 Once you hire us to represent you, we will work with you and behind the scenes on your behalf.
 Whether or not your case ultimately goes to court, we will treat every detail as if it will.
 By doing this, we can ensure you get the maximum compensation available under Arizona law.

-For example, we will work to ensure you receive the proper medical attention and interim relief such as a rental car and negotiating on your behalf with insurance companies.
+For example, we will work to ensure you receive the proper medical attention and interim relief, such as securing a rental car and negotiating on your behalf with insurance companies.

 We also will go over every detail in the accident report to find any missing or inaccurate information.
 In the case of an accident involving an at-fault teen driver, we are going to look specifically at whether the teen was cited for use of a cell phone or not.
 If not, we may conduct additional research to determine whether a cell phone was, in fact, a contributing factor in the accident.